thomasabishop/eolas/zk/DynamoDB.md

 ### Primary key

-Although the data is stored as a table, one of the attributes is a primary key and the rest of the attributes are effectively the values associated with it.
+Although the data is stored as a table, one of the attributes is a primary key and the rest of the attributes are effectively the "value" associated with it.

 Because DynamoDB is schemaless, neither the attributes or their data types need to be defined beforehand and each item can have its own distinct attributes.